Shubhamg-1811/Distributed-Systems-Algorithms/README.md

 ## 🏛️ Paxos (Conceptual Implementation)

 **Description:**
-A simplified implementation of the Paxos consensus algorithm.
+A simplified implementation of the Paxos consensus algorithm with simultaneous initiations of consensus by multiple nodes.
 Demonstrates the roles of **proposers**, **acceptors**, and **learners**, and how consensus is safely reached even under failures.

 **File:** `paxos.cpp`